airswap/airswap-protocols/protocols/peer/README.md

 # Peer

+**:warning: This package is under active development.
+Do not use in production.**

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
 This package contains source code and tests for a basic `Peer` contract that can be deployed with trading rules.

 [![Discord](https://img.shields.io/discord/590643190281928738.svg)](https://discord.gg/ecQbV7H)